dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Fragmentation {#fragmentation}

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
 When credentials are transferred by reference, EAP-EDHOC messages are typically so small that fragmentation is not needed.
 However, as EAP-EDHOC also supports large X.509 certificate chains, EAP-EDHOC implementations MUST provide support for fragmentation and reassembly.
+Some EAP implementations and access networks impose limits on the number of EAP packet exchanges that can be processed.
+To minimize fragmentation, it is RECOMMENDED to use compact EAP-EDHOC peer, EAP-EDHOC server, and trust anchor authentication credentials, as well as to limit the length of certificate chains.
+Additionally, mechanisms that reduce the size of Certificate messages are RECOMMENDED.

 Since EAP is a lock-step protocol, fragmentation support can be easily added.
 To do so, the EAP-Response and EAP-Request packets of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (see {{detailed-description}} for the detailed description).
 As a summary, EAP-EDHOC fragmentation support is provided through the addition of flag bits (M and L) within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field that can be zero to four octets.

-If any of the L flag bits are set (i.e., at least one bit has the value 1), this indicates that the message is fragmented and that the total message length is provided in the EAP-EDHOC Message Length field.
+The EDHOC Message Length field conveys the total length of the EDHOC message being fragmented, which facilitates buffer allocation.
+The L flag consists of three bits that determine the length of the EDHOC Message Length field.
+This L flag MUST be present in the first fragment of a fragmented EDHOC message, indicating the size of the EAP-EDHOC Message Length field and thereby signaling that the EDHOC message is fragmented.
 Implementations MUST NOT set any of the L flag bits to 1 in unfragmented messages.
-However, they MUST accept unfragmented messages regardless of the value of the L flag bits.
-Some EAP implementations and access networks impose limits on the number of EAP packet exchanges that can be processed.
-To minimize fragmentation, it is RECOMMENDED to use compact EAP-EDHOC peer, EAP-EDHOC server, and trust anchor authentication credentials, as well as to limit the length of certificate chains.
-Additionally, mechanisms that reduce the size of Certificate messages are RECOMMENDED.
+However, implementations MUST accept unfragmented messages regardless of the value of the L flag bits.

-More precisely, the L flag bits indicate the length of the EDHOC Message Length field, which MUST be present in the first fragment of a fragmented EDHOC message.
+The S flag bit SHALL be set only in the EAP-EDHOC Start message sent by the EAP server to the peer (and is also used in unfragmented exchanges).
 The M flag bit SHALL be set in all fragments except the last one.
-The S flag bit SHALL be set only in the EAP-EDHOC Start message sent by the EAP server to the peer (and is also used in unfragmented exchanges).
-The EDHOC Message Length field conveys the total length of the EDHOC message being fragmented, which facilitates buffer allocation.

 When an EAP-EDHOC peer receives an EAP-Request packet with the M bit set, it MUST respond with an EAP-Response with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP server MUST wait until it receives the EAP-Response before sending another fragment.
 To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier field for each fragment contained within an EAP-Request, and the peer MUST include this Identifier value in the fragment ACK contained within the EAP-Response.
 Retransmitted fragments will contain the same Identifier value.